 There is no sustainability without ethical labor.
 We also believe that if we can pay people well, that they in turn can use their salaries to thrive (within planetary boundaries), and donate their time and money to important causes.
 Currently our expenses exceed our revenue (having just launched) but if we grew we would also ensure there is a cap on salaries (the highest paid earner may earn no more than four times the lowest, adjusted for location).
 We know where all our labor exists and most is conducted by our core team which we can control for.
-We try to produce everything outside of China but this was not possible with the puzzles.
-Our account manager is lovely and all certifications have been sighted and met, along with photos, but we'd love to verify this in person one day too.
+Our account manager in Hong Kong for our puzzles is lovely and all certifications have been sighted and met, along with photos, but we'd love to verify this in person one day too.

 Our little crew is unbelievably committed, passionate, caring and resourceful.
 Everyone here volunteers in the rare spare time they have - from helping to conserve species, to getting out the vote, and running projects to help create a more inclusive world - and that blows us away.
 We want to get to a position where we can enable everyone to do more (or less).
 As we grow, we can keep bettering this.
 We're so grateful you're in this with us.